m0ru/bak/04_solution.md

 From that two objects are generated at the moment:

 * `actionTypes`, which contains string-constants (e.g.  `actionTypes.drafts.change.title === 'drafts.change.title'`)
 * `actionCreators`, which houses the action creators.
-For the sake of injecting them with ng-redux, they are organised with `__` as seperator (e.g.
+For the sake of injecting them with ng-redux, they are organised with `__` as separator (e.g.
 * `actionCreators.drafts__change__title('some title')`

 The easiest way to create actions without sideffects is to just place